Makes 4 large flatbreads or 6-8 small ones

 I’m a huge fan of Masterchef Australia and when I saw on one episode that you could make flatbreads with just self-raising flour and greek yoghurt I just had to try it!

 So my partner and I tried the basic flatbread recipe and they were to die for!
 And then I thought “Hey I wonder what else you could do?
 I wonder if I could stuff them…” and this is how this recipe was born!
-This recipe goes perfectly with either my chicken rendang or the quick curry recipe by Mark!
+This recipe goes perfectly with either our chicken rendang or the quick curry recipe!

 - 2 cups self-raising flour

 - 1/2 tsp salt

 - 5 cloves garlic

 - In a small bowl, mix together the mozzarella, parsley, garlic and olive oil and season with salt and pepper to your liking.

 - In a separate large bowl, add the flour and make a well for 1 cup of the yoghurt and salt.
 Gently start combining it together and once the dough forms a shaggy ball, start kneading it in the bowl.
 If it feels too dry add a bit of yoghurt, 1 tablespoon at a time, till it becomes a soft dough.